vuklalovic194/MagnumBjjAPI/README.md

 -Entity Framework Core as ORM and LINQ for flexibility
 -SQL db for storing data

--Currently implementing CQRS pattern with Mediatr
+-Implementing CQRS pattern with Mediatr

 **Clone the repository**